georgiyburmistrov/Client/README.md

-# Client
-The project is a client-server application executed as part of a technical assignment.
-Project completion date: April 12, 2023.
+The client part of a client-server application in C++.